zhaoleim/learngit/readme.txt

 t is a version control system.
 Git is free software.
-Git is free software distributed under the GPL.
+Git is free software distributed under the GPL
+1
+2
+3.